eyeson-team/js-docs/content/events/index.md

 ## Device End Events

-Since v1.7.1, eyeson detects broken microphone and camera streams.\
+Since v1.7.1, Eyeson detects broken microphone and camera streams.\
 Camera will be switched off and Microphone will automatically try changing to a new available device.